zhenxuantan/tp/docs/DeveloperGuide.md

 **Use case (UC10): Sort tasks**

-1. User keys in the parameter (desc, due, added) and order (0, 1).
+1. User keys the command, the parameter and order which he wants the tasks to be sorted by.
-2. System displays the tasks in the sorted order specified.
+2. System displays the tasks in the parameter and order specified.

     Use case ends.

+<div style="page-break-after: always;"></div>

 **Extensions**

 * 1a.
-User keys in an invalid parameter or oder.
+User keys in an invalid parameter or order.
     * 1a1.
 System displays an error message about invalid parameter or order.

         Use case ends.

 **Use case (UC11): Filter tasks**

 1. User keys in a filter criterion.
 2. System displays the tasks pertaining to the criterion specified.

     Use case ends.

 **Extensions**